yu4u/kaggle-open-images-2019-instance-segmentation/README.md

 The result is not outstanding but the solution might be valuable to be shared because it used the famous maskrcnn-benchmark library 'as it is' and also used its outputs as it is without TTA or any post processing.

+The detailed solution can be found in [kaggle discussion](https://www.kaggle.com/c/open-images-2019-instance-segmentation/discussion/110908#latest-638554).

 ## Preparation

 1. Install maskrcnn_bencmark according to [official guide](https://github.com/facebookresearch/maskrcnn-benchmark/blob/master/INSTALL.md).